-Warriors who have caught Fire move normally (subject to the restrictions explained above).
-They still take the usual Strength 4 Hits each turn they are on Fire and other Warriors can still try to put them out - they're just a bit too riled up to notice something as boring as being on Fire...
+Warriors who have caught fire move normally (subject the the restrictions explained above).
+They still take the usual Strength 4 hits each turn they are on fire and other warriors can still try to put them out - they're just a bit too riled up to notice something as boring as being on fire...